The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 Tick-Borne Encephalitis (TBE)

-Travellers are at increased risk of exposure during outdoor activities in areas of vegetation (gardens, parks, forest fringes and meadows typically below 1,500 metres).
-Ticks are most active between spring and autumn
+Travellers are at increased risk of exposure during outdoor activities in areas of vegetation (gardens, parks, meadows, forest fringes and glades).
+Ticks are usually most active between early spring and late autumn.

-There is a possible risk of TBE in southern Hokkaido.
-The transmission season varies, however, ticks are most active during early spring to late autumn (March to November).
+There is a risk of TBE in some areas of this country.
+The main affected area is Hokkaido.
+There is a possible risk in Shimane Prefecture, Honshu.
+The transmission season varies, however, ticks are most active during early spring to late autumn.

 There is a risk of altitude illness when travelling to destinations of 2,500 metres (8,200 feet) or higher.
 Important risk factors are the altitude gained, rate of ascent and sleeping altitude.
 Rapid ascent without a period of acclimatisation puts a traveller at increased risk.